3D is revolutionising manufacturing for metal components

 Use of AM increases component reliability and helps assure quality; giving it particular appeal in industries such as oil and gas.
 Special metallic and alloy powders can be selected or developed to handle extremes in corrosion, pressure and temperature.
-Advancing technology is further enabling the production larger component sizes and, along with support from advances such as Industry 4.0 and the Internet of Things, the application of AM is rapidly broadening.
+Advancing technology is further enabling the production of larger component sizes and, along with support from advances such as Industry 4.0 and the Internet of Things, the application of AM is rapidly broadening.

 Use of AM increases component reliability and helps assure quality; giving it particular appeal in industries such as oil and gas

 In medical industries, there is widespread interest due to AM’s ability to create patient-specific, complex parts directly from a 3D CAD model.
-In the aerospace industry, AM is being used to improve the buy-to-fly ratio of metallic parts as well as for topology optimization to create complex structures and reduce aircraft weight.
+In the aerospace industry, AM is being used to improve the buy-to-fly ratio of metallic parts as well as for topology optimisation to create complex structures and reduce aircraft weight.

-Through its Centro Sviluppo Materiali (CSM) business, RINA specializes in helping companies wishing to incorporate AM into their metal business.
+Through its Centro Sviluppo Materiali (CSM) business, RINA specialises in helping companies wishing to incorporate AM into their metal business.
 It can give independent advice to ensure best return on investment and trouble-free implementation of the technology with understanding of the composition of the powders and machinery options available.

 Once the benefits of AM are identified, the next step is to consider what requirements are connected to the component and whether technology exists today to meet these or not.
 If not, can a special metallic or alloy powder be developed that will meet the needs of the component?